-Our Spacesuit Simulators
+Our Spacesuit Simulator

-A "Space Ship to wear" for missions on the red planet.
+A "Space Ship to wear" for missions on the Red Planet.

 Aouda Spacesuit Simulator